This is our review of the best harness for Staffordshire Bull Terriers in 2022.

 Your Dog’s Comfort

-A harness isn’t a torture device; it should be comfortable and not restrict your pup’s movement in any way, always look for padding in areas like the dog’s chest or on the belly strap as these areas can be irritated if the harness rubs.
+Staffordshire Bull Terrier dog harnesses arent a torture device; it should be comfortable and not restrict your terrier puppy movement in any way, always look for padding in areas like the dog’s chest or on the belly strap as these areas can be irritated if the harness rubs.
+Dog collars for staffies however are uncomfy and cause irritation around the neck and trachea.

 If you are going on long walks with your canine companion, look for a harness designed for purpose something lightweight like the Ruffwear webmaster is ideal for wearing all day.

 A suitable harness for a Staffy needs to be strong and durable; a cheap harness may last on a smaller dog but not with a powerful breed like Staffies.
-Sturdy materials such as Oxford fabric or leather are best and check the stitching too; the harness should be double stitched to stop it from coming apart.
+Sturdy materials such as Oxford fabric, webbed nylon or leather are best for durability and last for years but also check the stitching too; the harness should be double stitched to stop it from coming apart.

-Staffies come in all shapes and sizes, some are short and squat whilst others are leaner, which means getting the perfect fit can be tricky.
-Most brands have measurement charts but always make sure you measure your dog’s chest and belly area to get the correct size.
+Staffies come in all shapes and sizes, some are short and squat whilst others are leaner, they often get compared to a pitbull or American Staffordshire.
+Normally a company will have measurement charts but always make sure you measure your dog’s chest and belly area to get the correct size.

 Age – Requirements

-The age of your furry friend can also impact what harness you go for.
-Make sure you get one that can be adjusted as you don’t want to interfere with your dog’s rib cage development.
+The age of your Staffordshire terrier can also impact what harness you go for.
+Make sure you get one of the best dog harnesses for adjustment as you don’t want to interfere with your dog’s rib cage development and it should distribute the weight evenly when they pull for less strain on the body.
 Obviously, you don’t want to waste money on an expensive harness for a puppy that will soon outgrow it, but as your dog gets older, investing a bit more money in a premium option may save you money in the long run.

 A harness with a handle is a great investment for older dogs as you can use it to help them up steps or over obstacles as their joints and bones get weaker with age.